 - AI-enabled cybersecurity offers the security team a data repository and an inventory of all the devices, users, and applications present within the enterprise information system.
 This enables better categorization and management of inventory.

 - Hackers follow not only industry-specific trends but also economic, social, political, and even religious trends.
 The latest is COVID-19 cyber threats.
+The use of a in cybersecurity also extends in understanding these trends.
 AI-based cybersecurity systems study the various hacking patterns among large data sets through deep learning, neural networks, and natural language processing.
 Once the hacking trend is realized, it helps in understanding the potential threat, and its impact, and supports the development of a proactive strategy.

 - The identification of cybersecurity threats and vulnerabilities helps organizations strategize and implement feasible actions and better allocate human resources.
-For example, organizations use AI-enabled bots and other voice assistants to reduce labor costs on mundane and repetitive jobs, instead of allocating skilled labor to these less strategic responsibilities.
+Example of AI in cybersecurity includes: organizations use AI-enabled bots and other voice assistants to reduce labor costs on mundane and repetitive jobs, instead of allocating skilled labor to these less strategic responsibilities.
 Studies anticipate that AI-powered voice assistant adoption in mobile will reach 8 billion by 2024 as against 4.2 billion in 2020.1

 - An average enterprise receives ~200,000 cyber threats every day.2 This number is so huge that a team of cybersecurity specialists would never be able to separate the complexity of each of these threats and efficiently handle this volume.
 Artificial intelligence in cybersecurity offers quicker prioritization and response to security alerts, meaning that out of 100,000 security alerts raised, it can project which has the highest risk and deal with them first.
 This creates faster response times, accurate root-cause analysis, and better insights.
 According to Accenture, AI can improve the productivity of any enterprise by ~40% if it is implemented and integrated well with the required skill set.3